Context Order Bias: Why This LLM Only Sold Apples and Oranges

 Apple: 50, Banana: 50, Orange: 49, Strawberry: 46, Watermelon: 49

 With the length restriction removed, all five fruits were recommended roughly equally.
-The model wanted to mention all products, the sentence limit was forcing it to truncate, and truncation favoured items listed first.
+The model wanted to mention all products.
+The sentence limit was forcing it to truncate, and truncation favoured items listed first.

 This works, but at the cost of longer responses and more tokens.
 Any fix using this approach needs to weigh verbosity against the business requirement for concise recommendations.